 1.)
 Unique Beauty

-We’ll start with the most obvious perk of studying on an island in the Caribbean… you are studying on an island in the Caribbean!
+The best thing about studying in the Caribbean is that you get to study on an island in the Caribbean!
 These islands are some of the most beautiful in the entire world.
 Together they offer a unique and diverse collection of rare ecosystems, stunning scenery, and high-adrenaline recreational opportunities.

 2.)
 Unrivaled Affordability

 The average medical student studying in the United States will end up taking out over $200,000 in student loans.
-Around the world, international medical schools are following suit and bumping up their prices to match American school fees in an effort to appear more legitimate.
+Worldwide, medical schools are increasing their prices to be on par with American schools, aiming to seem more credible.
 Most Caribbean medical school fees, however, are much cheaper.
-This is because many Caribbean schools were founded to give access to students who otherwise wouldn’t even be able to consider a career as a doctor.
+Caribbean schools were established to assist students who couldn’t afford to become doctors.

 To see AUSOMA’s prices click here.